St. Vincent shares 'Pay Your Way In Pain' and talks new album 'Daddy's Home': "This is blues for 2021"

 “This is just a performance video of me singing a song, dancing and just doing everything in a very practical way.
 It was going in the same spirit as the music where it’s just a performance.
 It’s not got heavy-heavy production, but we just did it in the room to capture a moment.”

-The follow-up to 2017’s acclaimed ‘Masseduction‘, ‘Daddy’s Home’ sees Clark reunite with Jack Antonoff as co-producer for a record inspired by her father’s vinyl collection from the ’70s and “stories of being down and out in downtown NYC” with a touch of “last night’s heels on the morning train and glamour that’s been up for three days straight”.
+The follow-up to 2017’s acclaimed ‘Masseduction‘, ‘Daddy’s Home’ sees Clark reunite with Jack Antonoff as co-producer for a record that was not only inspired by her father being released from prison in 2019 for a white collar crime, but also his vinyl collection from the ’70s and “stories of being down and out in downtown NYC” with a touch of “last night’s heels on the morning train and glamour that’s been up for three days straight”.

 “One of the things about ‘Daddy’s Home’ is that there is a literal and autobiographical element to it, but also I’m daddy now!” said Clark.
 “I have shit to do, I have responsibilities and this world that I’ve created.